-My work includes feature writing, news stories, radio programmes and packages, radio interviews and contributing to TV productions.
+My work includes feature writing, news stories, radio programmes and packages, radio interviews and contributing to TV productions, mostly centred around land, outdoors and environmental topics.

 Everyone’s doing the North Coast 500 – including me.
 In summer 2017 I took a look at the economic and social impact of the route that’s caught on massively among tourists both from the UK and abroad for the Herald magazine in a two-part study, part I here and part II here.